integralfx/MemTestHelper/DDR4 OC Guide.md

       * For dual rank setups (see [notes on ranks](#a-note-on-logical-ranks-and-density)):
          * tRDRD_dr/dd can be lowered a step further to 5 for a large bump in read bandwidth.
          * tWRWR_sg 6 can cause write bandwidth regression over tWRWR_sg 7, despite being stable.

-5. Drop tCL by 1 until it's unstable.
-   * On AMD, if GDM is enabled, tCL gets rounded so drop tCL by 2 or keep it even.

-6. On Intel, drop tRCD and tRP by 1 until unstable.
+5. On Intel, drop tRCD and tRP by 1 until unstable.

    On AMD, drop tRCD by 1 until unstable.
 Repeat with tRP.
    * Note: More IMC voltage may be necessary to stabilize tighter tRCD.

-7. Set `tRAS = tRCD(RD) + tRTP`.
+6. Set `tRAS = tRCD(RD) + tRTP`.
 Increase if unstable.
    * This is the absolute minimum tRAS can be.
    ![tRAS](Images/tras-datasheet-diagram.png)
    Here, tRAS is the time between ACT and PRE commands.